 Chapter 13: Wheelbarrow

 AND WE’RE MOVING.
 After eleven chapters in New Bedford, our narrator has finally set off for the OG whaling port of Nantucket on a schooner.
-He’s got Queequeg in tow and thank god for that, because this chapter also contains some HONEST TO GOD ACTION, a thing our scholarly narrator seems slightly ill-adapted for, however much of a salt he is.
+He’s got Queequeg in tow and thank god for that, because this chapter also contains AN ACTION SCENE, a thing our scholarly narrator seems ill-adapted for, however much of a salt he is.

 I seriously love this moment where we first see Queequeg in action.
 One of the would-be whalers (Ishmael calls him a “bumpkin”) on the schooner dares to mock Queequeg, and he responds by calmly THROWING HIM INTO THE AIR and flipping him around SO THAT HE LANDS PERFECTLY ON HIS FEET.
 SIDDOWN, BUMPKIN.
 Naturally, this display of Jackie Chan-style comedy violence provokes the ire of the captain.
 But that ire can only last so long, because the ship’s boom comes detached, leaving everybody on deck scrambling.
 Having now established that Queequeg is Spider-Man, it makes perfect sense when Ishmael tells us that he single-handedly fixes the problem in a whirlwind of jumping and lasso twirling — rescuing our lowly bumpkin in the process since he’s been flung overboard in all the commotion.
 I guess that’s how awesome Queequeg has to be if he wants to not get treated like shit.
 He has to be an actual superhero.

 Do these tall tales of Queequeg’s derring-do strain credulity?
-(QUEEQUEG IS FAKE NEWS) Maybe.
+Maybe.
 But remember what book we’re reading.
 You can’t quite tell the real from the fake; the comical from the plain faced; the sane from the mad.

 To be continued.